-Lady Gaga’s 260ft Jump At The Super Bowl Was Faked
+Lady Gaga’s 260-Foot Jump At The Super Bowl Was Pre-Recorded

-Lady Gaga’s half-time performance at the Super Bowl on February 5 was undoubtedly epic but even more daring was the 260ft jump which was allegedly faked.
+Lady Gaga’s half-time performance at the Super Bowl on February 5 was undoubtedly epic, but even more daring was the 260-foot jump.
+However, the people behind the stunt are now saying that the jump didn’t actually happen live.

-Gaga shocked viewers watching from home as she seemingly jumped from the top of the NRG stadium which was about 260ft high but that part was faked.
-Or at least it was edited into the live feed.
+Gaga shocked viewers watching from home as she seemingly jumped from the top of the NRG stadium which was about 260 feet high, but that part was edited into the live feed.
 This is because the footage of the pop star jumping into the stadium was pre-recorded.
 This means viewers watching from home were somewhat duped into thinking that she actually jumped in live at that moment.

 Cant Wait for the #JoanneWorldTour #ladygaga was Amazing at the #SuperBowl #PepsiHalftime